 • Word recognition and graphic knowledge

 • Following a staged reading scheme, Little Wandle and Accelerated Reader

 • Reading a range of both fiction and non fiction texts

 • In EYFS and Year 1 reading is predominantly taught through Little Wandle and the sharing of quality texts.
 In Year 2 reading is taught through Guided Reading and in KS2 Whole Class Reading.

 • Providing quality texts

 We are an Accelerated Reader School.
-Pupils in the juniors are guided to challenging books by their teachers and can then take computer based quizzes to test their understanding of the book when they have completed it.
+Pupils in Year 2 and the juniors are guided to challenging books by their teachers and can then take computer based quizzes to test their understanding of the book when they have completed it.

 We believe that it is important for children to see the process being modelled by their teacher and they take part regularly in reading activities with the whole class, as a member of a small group or individually.